-Gazprom Group is the leader of the Russian power market in terms of aggregate installed electric (some 38 GW) and thermal (over 70,000 Gcal/h) capacity.
-Gazprom accounts for 14 per cent of all electric power generated in Russia.
+The Gazprom Group is the leader of the Russian power market in terms of aggregate installed electric and thermal capacity.
+As of early 2017, the Group’s generating assets totaled:

 Power and heat generation

-In 2015, Gazprom Group produced 147.2 billion kWh of electricity and 117.1 million Gcal of heat in Russia.
+In 2016, the Gazprom Group produced 156.8 billion kWh of electricity and 125.6 million Gcal of heat in Russia.

-Electric power produced by Gazprom Group’s generating companies in Russia, billion kWh
+Electricity produced by Gazprom Group’s generating companies in Russia, billion kWh

 Thermal power produced by Gazprom Group’s generating companies in Russia, million Gcal

 In 2016, the Gazprom Group sold 170.9 billion kWh of electricity and 99.7 million Gcal of heat, with the overall net revenue (exclusive of VAT) totaling RUB 481.7 billion.

 Gazprom Group’s net revenue from power and heat sales (exclusive of VAT and similar levies), RUB billion

 |Other international markets||11.2||11.0||15.4||19.1||17.3|